 The Colloquium meets at NYU School of Law from 4:00-6:00pm.

-Talks scheduled for Thursdays take place in Vanderbilt Hall Room 202 (40 Washington Square South).
+Talks take place in Vanderbilt Hall Room 202 (40 Washington Square South).

 2 New York CLE Credits are available in the area of Professional Practice for each colloquia you attend.

 Topic: To examine the topic of design in intellectual property law.
 Starting with theories of intellectual property law, we will go on to study the legal regimes that allow and/or restrain protection of aspects of design (copyright and its useful-articles doctrine; utility patent; design patent; trademark, trade dress, and their functionality doctrine; and sui generis protections); industries in which design is important (such as fashion, industrial design, and marketing generally); the value of design in society and legal and non-legal incentives to produce valuable designs; and the role of norms in design.
 We will draw on legal sources as well as related work in economics, sociology, history, and disciplines in which design is particularly important, such as engineering, fashion, home furnishings, and marketing.

 Colloquium Faculty: Professors Jeanne Fromer and Christopher Sprigman